icyJoseph/icyJoseph/meilisearch-db/README.md

 # Meilisearch DB

-This sub project contains binding code to maintain a Meilisearch instance, which is used to feed the blog section of this website.
+This sub-project contains binding code to maintain a Meilisearch instance, which is used to feed the blog section of this website.

 This uses the Meilisearch Rust SDK.